nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 ### Configuring the "ams" module

-Defining the following macros, by setting parameters that are provided to the C compiler (for example, -DNOEXPAT or --DAMS_INDUSTRIAL), will alter the functionality of AMS as noted below.
+Defining the following macros, by setting parameters that are provided to the C compiler (for example, -DNOEXPAT or -DAMS_INDUSTRIAL), will alter the functionality of AMS as noted below.

 `NOEXPAT`